machinelabs/machinelabs/README.md

 This holds the cloudfunctions and database security rules for firebase

-#### `/scripts`
+#### `/admin-cli`

-This holds a collection of scripts that aren't particulary scoped to either the server or the firebase but rather operate on the whole system mainly to achieve a smooth deployment.
+This holds an alpha style version of an admin-cli to help with all maintenance tasks such as deployments or loging in remote servers

 ### Working on the server